Making a Glowing Alien Mirror Mask

 First, solder headers to the Wemos to make it breadboard-compatible.
 Then connect the LED strip according to the following diagram.
 You can power the Wemos directly through USB to save battery.

-first test First test of the infinity mirror effect.
+First test of the infinity mirror effect.
 Wow!

 There might be 2 extra cables running from the LED strip.
 They are meant for external power supply.
 You don’t need them as Wemos has a 5V output.
 Make sure to isolate them though.